epfl-ada/ada-2021-project-marietan-ghariani-bracone-karimi/README.md

 The code is present in the notebook ```project.ipynb```.
 #### 2. Recreating a map
 The main part of the project consist in contructing a map of natural catastrophes in the US through their occurences in the quotes.
 The idea is to build maps for fixed time periods, where we show the location and type of crisis that happend.
 Through the number of quotations citing the natural disaster and a particular location, we can deduce the chance that there was indeed a catastrophe that occured.
 We think that building the map by state will be easier, since it is quite hard to pinpoint a location through the quotes alone, but from what we can observe it is still feasible.
 The final goal would be to have a yearly (or for six months) map of the US, with the state borders, where we can see different types of disasters in different colors and their location.
+#### 3. Analyze speakers affiliation
+For the last part, we will look more in depth at the quotations and their speakers.
+Indeed, we find mainly politicians in the speakers, and it would be interesting quickly to have a look at their opinions and affiliations.
+For this purpose, we need to work with another dataset (Wikidata as recommended in the description), but might have to look for some informations about speakers manually.
+Whether some actions were taken for the protection of the people, infrastructures or the environment could also be interesting, but might be too ambitious.</br >
+We will developp these ideas in more details for the next milestone, because it is still unsure exactly what aspect we want to work on.

 ## Timeline and organization
 TODO